How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 • remove tiny late fruits that will not ripen

 Mulching is well worth doing.
-Compost, straw, grass clippings, leaf mould, or another organic mulch can help hold moisture, cool the soil in hot spells, and reduce weeds.
+Compost, straw, grass clippings, leaf mould, or another organic mulch can help hold moisture, reduce weeds, and keep the soil more even in hot weather.
 Just keep it slightly away from the main stem so it does not sit damp against it.

 Good feeding options include: